 |(Image credited to Infiniti)|

 While the three German luxury brands continue their fight over who can sell more exclusive cars and the American luxury brands seek a path towards redemption, a lot of people seem to have forgotten the progress of the Japanese luxury brands, or in some cases, lack thereof.
 For those who have forgotten, these brands include Acura, Infiniti, and Lexus, with Lexus being the clear leader amongst the three.
 However, the other two brands fight somewhere mid-pack, and for years, Acura has bested Infiniti.
-However, it seems that the tables have turned, as Infiniti is poised to sell 168,000 units by the end of the year, while Acura only sells 151,000.
+Now, it seems that the tables have turned, as Infiniti is poised to sell 168,000 units by the end of the year, while Acura only sells 151,000.
 Infiniti's strong sales can be credited to the QX30 and Q60, although sales of just about every vehicle in the brand are up this year.
 It is just the latest bit of news in the never ending fight between these two brands to establish who is less mediocre than the other.

 From the very beginning, Acura had both a product problem and a perception problem, due to its lack of heritage; today things haven't changed.
 I don't care what Honda aspires for Acura to become because the bottom line is that it was perceived as a near-luxury brand from the get-go and it will continue to be perceived as such for all eternity, whether those in power at Honda want to hear it or not.
 Its product strategy seems to align more with Buick's strategy; keep in mind that Buick is a brand that purposely competes in this segment and outsells Acura as well.
 In fact, Buick sold 229,631 vehicles in the US last year, far more than what Acura is projected to sell in 2017.
 What's unfortunate is that no matter how hard Acura tries to get out of this near-luxury space, it never can because there is no draw to Acura.
 After all, those who want Japanese reliability and build quality in a luxury car have two other brands, whose products are not a total joke, to choose from.
 Acura's latest product, the refreshed TLX, looks to be an uninspiring, half-hearted effort when compared to its main competitors (i.e. the new Buick Regal, Nissan Maxima, and Volkswagen Arteon).